The Inward Investment and International Taxation Review: Belgium

 - the distributing company has a certificate confirming that the various conditions are met.

 The interest withholding tax can, in most cases, be easily avoided.
-If the company has, for example, borrowed from an EU-affiliated company, a Belgian bank, or a credit institution located in the EEA or in a tax treaty country, or has issued registered bonds to non-resident taxpayers, no Belgian withholding tax will be due on the basis of domestic exemptions.
+If the company has, for example, borrowed from an EU-affiliated company, a Belgian bank, a credit institution located in the EEA or in a tax treaty country, or has issued registered bonds to non-resident taxpayers, no Belgian withholding tax will be due on the basis of domestic exemptions.
 To qualify for exemption, in some cases, certificates issued by the receiving company must be filed alongside the withholding tax return.
 This certificate must be issued before the interest payment or attribution.

 Belgian source interest payments made as from 1 December 2015 to certain non-resident EEA investment companies that are similar to certain Belgian regulated investment companies are also exempt from withholding tax.